News: Ivan Allen College Faculty Tour Georgia Communities for Emerging Leaders Program

 Ivan Allen College of Liberal Arts faculty enrolled in the 2018-2019 cohort of Georgia Tech’s Emerging Leaders Program (ELP) were given a unique opportunity to visit some of the communities their students call home in a tour of Northwestern Georgia in early May.

 The tour, which was attended by 18 ELP faculty members, included stops at the Floyd County College and Career Academy, Dalton State College, and several other colleges and organizations in the area.
-The Ivan Allen College faculty present in this 2018-2019 cohort included Sam Nunn School of International Affairs Associate Professor Margaret Kosal, School of Public Policy Associate Professor Aaron Levine, and School of Economics Associate Professor Shatakshee Dhongde.
+The Ivan Allen College faculty present in this 2018-2019 cohort were Sam Nunn School of International Affairs Associate Professor Margaret E. Kosal, School of Public Policy Associate Professor Aaron Levine, and School of Economics Associate Professor Shatakshee Dhongde.

 ELP has proven to be an invaluable institution for this cohort and other Ivan Allen College participants because it provides ample opportunities to improve their leadership skills and help promote a broader culture of leadership at Georgia Tech.